Genesee Generating Station: Description

 The boilers were supplied by Combustion Engineering/Hitachi while the turbines/generator are supplied by GEC/Hitachi.
 The plant has two smokestacks, one 138 m (453 ft) tall, the other 121 m (397 ft) tall.

 Conversion to natural gas

 On 18 June 2019, Capital Power announced plans to expand the "dual-fuel" capabilities of all three units to running off 50% coal and 50% natural gas, with the intent to convert the power station to 100% natural gas use by 2030.
-Capital Power submitted applications in 2020 and received approval from the AUC and AEP in 2021 to convert Units 1 and 2 to Natural Gas Combined Cycle technology by 2024.
+Capital Power submitted applications in 2020 and received approval from the AUC and AEP in 2021 to convert Units 1 and 2 to Natural Gas Combined Cycle (NGCC) technology.
 The project also includes addition of a 210 MW Battery Energy Storage System (BESS).
 Unit 3 was converted to a 60/40 ratio of coal to natural gas in spring 2021 and will be converted to enable 100% gas firing in 2023.
+According to Capital Power, all units were to be off coal by 2023.
+The date for units 1 and 2 has since been delayed to 2024.
+Capital Power announced on May 1, 2024 that Genesee 1 had been retired and was undergoing a refit to natural gas generation.
+On June 18, 2024, Capital Power announced that all units are now 100% natural gas-fueled, five years ahead of the Alberta government mandate for the phaseout of coal power.